kjell/mcn-2020-git-haiku/index.md

-White cloud of mist
+The rains of summer join together.
-mingling with bright small shells
+The fragrant blossoms remain.
-from the kiri tree.
+from looking at the moon.